AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 While the team fabricated a clear T-junction from clear PVC piping to monitor mixing of the PACl, it was noted that the PACl and red dye flow through the T-junction in two separate streams.
 This indicates that there isn’t much mixing at all in the system.
 Therefore, the team must develop a device that can improve mixing within the T-junction.

 Another issue that the team has constantly run into is the introduction of air within the system when flushing it, or even running the system.
-These air bubbles can result in the significant slowing of the flow rate, and even reduce the mixing of the PACl and Red dye in the flocculator and in the T-junction.
+These air bubbles can result in the significant slowing of the flow rate, and even reduce the mixing of the PACl and red dye in the flocculator and in the T-junction.
 Not only are these bubbles a potential source of error within the system and lack of flocculation, but also removing these bubbles from the system is a time-consuming task.
 Thus, it is suggested that the team focuses on developing a system or methodology that can be effective in efficiently removing air bubbles.

 Finally, a challenge with the system - in general - will be the scaling down of contaminant concentrations and the utilization of actual fluoride within the system.
 The primary concern is the system will not work effectively due to the incredibly small concentration of fluoride within the water.
 Especially given that consistent, large levels of flocculation are not occuring within a relatively high concentration of red dye (100uL dye/400 mL of water), real-world (and significantly lower) concentrations of fluoride will surely not flocculate.